 A metric event represents a numerical operation performed on a time series.
 Vector’s metric events are fully interoperable.

 Vector wouldn’t be very useful if it couldn’t ingest data.
 A source defines where Vector should pull data from, or how it should receive data pushed to it.
 A topology can have any number of sources, and as they ingest data they proceed to normalize it into events (see the next section).
 This sets the stage for easy and consistent processing of your data.
 Examples of sources include

-A "transform" is responsible for mutating events as they are transported by Vector.
+A transform is responsible for mutating events as they are transported by Vector.
 This might involve parsing, filtering, sampling, or aggregating.
 You can have any number of transforms in your pipeline and how they are composed is up to you.

-design and transmission method is dictated by the downstream service it is
+A sink is a destination for events.
+Each sink’s design and transmission method is dictated by the downstream service it interacts with.
+The

-stream individual events, while the
+socket sink, for example, streams individual events, while the

 aws_s3 sink buffers and flushes data.

 A pipeline is a directed acyclic graph of components.
 Each component is a node in the graph with directed edges.
 Data must flow in one direction, from sources to sinks.
 Components can produce zero or more events.